 If you did take notes on your assigned readings, this is one of the first places you should go when planning your paper.

-You should write about and analyse the relevant ideas presented in the assigned readings and reference those texts.
+You should write about and analyze the relevant ideas presented in the assigned readings and reference those texts.

-You should aim for about 50% of your sources being the assigned readings and 50% being scholarly articles you found on your own.
+You should aim for about 50% of your sources to be the assigned readings and 50% to be scholarly articles you found on your own.

 Why you Should cite Readings Assigned by your Teacher

 The reason assigned readings are top-tier scholarly sources for your paper is that they have been read, checked, and selected by your teacher.
 The teacher chose those readings because they believed that the sources were the best ones available for learning the course content.

 You will also want to cite the assigned readings because it shows you have been paying attention in class and keeping up with the coursework.